HELPING HAND: Union Junior Kya Wetzel Determined to Be There for Those Who Are Also Battling Ulcerative Colitis and Raising Awareness About the Invisible Disease

 She is doing just fine, ostomy bag and all.

 And she may have a chance to extend her athletic career beyond high school.
-The softball coach at Geneva College has shown interest in Wetzel and she made a visit to the campus.
+The softball coach at Geneva College has shown interest in Wetzel and she visited the campus.

-“For a while there was a battle between softball and basketball for my favorite sport,” Wetzel said, chuckling.
-“After hearing the softball coach at Geneva when he talked to me and I realized I can actually play a sport in college, it gave me the drive to push a little bit harder in softball and in my other sports, because you never know what can happen.
+“For a while, there was a battle between softball and basketball for my favorite sport,” Wetzel said, chuckling.
+“After hearing the softball coach at Geneva when he talked to me and I realized I can play a sport in college, it gave me the drive to push a little bit harder in softball and in my other sports because you never know what can happen.

 “When you think of Kya at a college, you literally think Geneva,” she added, softly laughing again.
 “It’s small.
 It’s a 15-to-1 (student-to-teacher) ratio.
 I like that because I ask a lot of questions during school.”